janneri/bots-of-black-friday/README.md

   punished.
 * Don't go too early to the cash register.
 You won't be able to get back.
-* You're in no hurry to leave the shop.
-The server hits all bots after every N turns, where N is the area of the map (usually more than one thousand).
-So you'd better leave the area when your health is running low.
 * The shops may have walls, and traps.
-Traps are invisible to players but cause damage.

-## Rajapinta

-* Rajapinnan tietosisältö on nähtävissä esimerkkibotissa.
-Voit katsoa serverin lähettämää [esimerkkiviestiä](./example-message.md)
+Traps cause damage but you can walk through them.